Your Labrador retriever’s coat comes with a set of fascinating features to withstand whatever nature throws at it.

 Do Labs Shed?

-Oh yes.
-Don’t let that smooth, short hair fool you – they shed an impressive amount of coat during the entire year.
+Don’t let that smooth, short hair fool you.
+They shed an impressive amount of coat during the entire year.
 But it varies from one Labrador to another, and you may get lucky and find your dog sheds considerably less than others.

-Either way, twice a year (spring and fall) you’ll be treated to a full “blow out”, where you’ll be faced with a seemingly endless amount of shedding for several weeks.
+Either way, twice a year (spring and fall) you’ll be treated to a full “blow out”, where you’ll face a seemingly endless amount of shedding for several weeks.

-This is a healthy and normal response, and shedding is a natural process in which many animals (including you) lose old and damaged hair.
+This is a healthy and perfectly normal response.
+Shedding is a natural process in which many animals (including you) lose old and damaged hair.

 How To Control Labrador Shedding